ton-community/ton-docs/docs/develop/howto/pow-givers.md

 You can wait for several seconds and check the state of your wallet:

 :::info
-Please note here and further that the code, comments and/or documentation may contain parameters, methods and definitions “gram”, “nanogram”, etc. That is a legacy of the original TON code, developed by the Telegram.
+Please note here and further that the code, comments, and/or documentation may contain parameters, methods, and definitions such as “gram”, “nanogram”, etc. That is a legacy of the original TON code, developed by the Telegram.
 Gram cryptocurrency was never issued.
-The currency of TON is Toncoin and the currency of TON testnet is Test Toncoin.
+The currency of TON is Toncoin and the currency of the TON testnet is Test Toncoin.
 :::
 ```
 > last